How to Marry in Cheshire East

 All the fees for marriage are shown on our fees page.

-Important Note: If you have been living on your own and claiming Single Person Discount on Council Tax, and are now going to be living with your spouse, then notify the relevant authority.
+If you have been living on your own and claiming Single Person Discount on Council Tax, and are now going to be living with your spouse, you should tell your local Council Tax team.

 Contact the Register Office